Caravan and Motorhome Electrics – Sample Chapter

 Direct current dynamos (Figure 1.3) of often 6.0 volt for running the car’s electric lighting, etc., were available by 1911, but sometimes only as an ‘after-sale’ option.
 Until 1918 or so, many car makers resisted attempts to use them at all.

-The dynamo assisted recharging and powered the on-road lighting, but its limited output (and hence charging ability) required several hours driving each day to generate even the modest electrical power of early caravans and motorhomes.
+The dynamo assisted recharging and powered the on-road lighting, but its limited output (and hence charging ability) required several hours driving each day to generate even the modest electrical power of early travel trailers and motorhomes.

 Figure 2.3.
 This 1920s Angela caravan needed no electrical power!
 Pic: Dennis Publishing.